The Garth

 The building has an L-shaped plan.
-The central part of the building is three storeys high, while the right hand wing is three storeys with an attic, and the left hand wing is two storeys with an attic.
-The building is constructed of brick, with a pantiled roof.
-The windows are in a variety of styles, and include a large oriel window in the centre of the first floor, and oculus windows to the attics.
-Above one of the doors to Marygate is part of a carved bargeboard, which is said to date from 1635 and have been relocated from a house on High Ousegate.
+The central part has three storeys, the right-hand wing has three storeys with an attic, and the left-hand wing has two storeys with an attic.
+It is constructed of orange-brown brick, with a pantiled roof.
+The windows are in a variety of styles, including a large oriel window in the centre of the first floor and oculus windows to the attics.
+Above one of the doors to Marygate is part of a carved bargeboard, said to date from 1635 and to have been relocated from a house on High Ousegate.
 The facade on Marygate Lane retains some original windows, and the left-hand facade has an original entrance door.
 No early features survive inside the building.